 Welcome to Reception - Wren Class

-At The Round House Primary School we have an ‘Open Door Policy’.
-We welcome you into the classroom to discuss your child, their progress or any concern.
+At The Round House Primary Academy, we have an 'open door policy'.
+We welcome you to discuss your child, their progress or any concerns you may have.
 We might not be able to talk to you straight away but we will endeavour to speak to you as soon as possible.
-You can also leave a message with the school office or send an e-mail to the school office who will pass it onto to us at firstname.lastname@example.org
+You can also leave a message with the school office or send an e-mail to the school office who will pass it onto us - firstname.lastname@example.org

-Every Friday we get a special treat as long as we have been behaved very well.
-At the end of each term we get to take part in a whole day of treats .....
-Reward Day.
-Last year, Mrs Bryden organised a magician to come and show us some amazing tricks.
+Every Friday the children will get a special treat as long as they have made the right choices throughout the week.
+At the end of each term the children will also get to take part in a whole day of treats called Reward Day.

 The Characteristics of Effective Learning